ishelvirakeira/ishelvirakeira/README.md

 ## Hi there 👋

+I am a client-focused software engineer from Burundi passionate about problem-solving and building tools that connect people!

+💡 I studied mathematics and love turning complex patterns into creative solutions through code and design.

+💻 I’m currently building a website for a group home to help them share their mission and connect with their community.

+🤝 I’m always excited to collaborate on impactful projects.
+Please reach out to me at ishelvirakeira@gmail.com

 <!--
 **ishelvirakeira/ishelvirakeira** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.